Your Checklist for Starting a Business in Colorado

 Before even considering how to start a business in Colorado, you should ask yourself: is Colorado good for small businesses?

 The answer is yes.
-In a survey1 by USNews.com, Colorado ranks #15 in the U.S. Some of the world’s tallest mountains draw tourists from around the world to create a robust industry that is the backbone of the state’s overall economy.
+In a survey by USNews.com, Colorado ranks #15 in the U.S. Some of the world’s tallest mountains draw tourists from around the world to create a robust industry that is the backbone of the state’s overall economy.

 Additionally, Colorado is becoming an emerging technology hub with a substantial military presence to bolster its #3 ranking economy.